neerajdixit1990/ROP-Payload-Generator/README.md

 - It is a multi-architecture disassembly framework
 - We used this framework to disassemble the bytes in the text section

+Note: This tool is developed and tested on 4.6.0-kali1-686-pae (32 bit machine)

 Approach
 ---------
 - The aim of the ROP chain is to execute the 'mprotect' system call